How Much is End-User Downtime Really Costing You?

 Cost of Downtime (per hour) = end-user hourly compensation x utilization percentage (percentage of job functions that can still be accomplished without the affected application(s)).

-Using a seasonal example of George Bailey from “It’s a Wonderful Life”, we rarely understand the ripple effect of how one person can impact another.
-The reality is, unless one end user’s job functions are completely self-contained, meaning no one else depends on their timely execution of those tasks, there will be an organizational chain reaction caused by an interruption in workflow.
+To reference George Bailey from It’s a Wonderful Life, we rarely understand the ripple effect of how one person can impact another.
+The reality is, unless one end user’s job functions are completely self-contained (meaning no one else depends on their timely execution of those tasks) there will be an organizational chain reaction caused by an interruption in workflow.
+In this blog, we’ll take a look at how to spot inefficiencies in order to balance your budget, all while retaining quality service desk support.

-One key indicator of end-user downtime is high abandonment rates.
+• One key indicator of end-user downtime is high abandonment rates.
 Those are the percentage of inbound contacts in which end users hang up after waiting too long for an answer.
 High abandon rates are often the result of an insufficiently staffed service desk staff that cannot scale up for peak periods, after hours, or unscheduled absences.

 Regardless of the solution, so long as the number of available IT support resources aligns with the end-user demand, downtime should only last as long as it takes the next available agent to answer the phone.
-When that happens, IT departments can go back to conducting end-user surveys and see the results reflected in their feedback, not to mention their operational costs.
+When that happens, IT departments can go back to conducting end-user surveys and see the results reflected in their feedback— not to mention their operational costs.

 Is End-User Downtime Draining Your Organization?
 Contact our experts today.